SUSE-Enceladus/ec2imgutils/README.md

 # ec2publishimg

+A command line utility to control the visibility of an image in AWS EC2.
-Sets the visibility of an AMI to allow others to use the image or to make the image private, i.e. only available to the account owner.
+The utility sets the visibility of an AMI to allow others to use the image, making it public or sharing it with sepecific accounts, or setting the image to private, i.e. only available to the account owner.

 ## Installation